Do you have a great idea to help green Brown? We want to hear from you!

 - Do the math! – Keep in mind that the people you will be presenting this information to are administrators and engineers.
 They like numbers!
 They will want to know how much it costs and what the potential savings are.
 A strong proposal will include this information.
 To put together a strong case, consider:

-- Do we have the data I need? – Check out the Available Data page to see if you can find the information you need.
-If you do need to contact someone to get that data, be specific in what you ask for!
+- Do we have the data I need? – If you do need to contact someone to get that data, be specific in what you ask for!
 These are busy people and the less you ask for the more likely you are to get it!

 - What assumptions do I need to make? – It’s fine, and necessary, to make some assumptions in your calculations.
 Just make sure to clearly outline what your assumptions are (i.e. - $0.13/kWh, 5 hours a day of use, $35 for installation, etc.) and try to set up your calculations so you can easily make changes to these assumptions.
 Make sure your assumptions are logical and conservative to strengthen your argument.